 Winetraveler recently stayed at the Zip-a-Dee-Doo 2,100 sq. ft.
 2-story cabin with 2 bedrooms/2.5 bathrooms with a pool table and a spacious outdoor porch with beautiful views and an 8-person hot tub.

 While there, Winetraveler scoped out the neighborhood and took note of larger units, as well, offering enviable views.
 The Vrbo 1875189 is a 4,000 sq. ft. new cabin with 4 master suites, a theater room, wrap-around porches, a hot tub, a pool table, and much more.
-The 9 bedrooms/10 bathrooms Serenity Mountain Pool Lodge, which can be booked at Vrbo 7924457ha, is perfect for larger groups.
+The 9-bedroom/10-bathroom Serenity Mountain Pool Lodge, which can be booked at Vrbo 7924457ha, is perfect for larger groups.

-For those dreaming of working remotely while staying in a luxury cabin, Winetraveler experienced strong WiFi (at least as of November 2020) with an internet connection more than adequate to host video-teleconference calls.
+For those dreaming of working remotely while staying in a luxury cabin, Winetraveler experienced strong WiFi with an internet connection more than adequate to host video-teleconference calls.

 Treehouses in Gatlinburg

 Treehouse Grove at Norton Creek Resort offers eight luxury two-bedroom/one-bathroom treehouses in the heart of the Smoky Mountains nestled privately in the woods.